You only have seconds to get people talking about you, 8.25 seconds to be precise.

 And this example from TrueCar shows what I’m talking about.

-In collaboration with Moth, they bring a visual masterpiece that takes storytelling to the next level.
+In my opinion, this is a visual masterpiece that takes storytelling to the next level.

 The character animation incorporates a beautiful blend of emotions and relatability for viewers.